 You can use whatever seasoning you like to make these pork tenderloins fit whatever taste you want for your meal.

-Perhaps you want to use a Cajun seasoning blend, and pair it with grits and green beans.
+Perhaps you want to use a Cajun seasoning blend, and pair it with grits (we also have a tutorial for how to cook them in the pressure cooker!) and green beans.
 Maybe taco seasoning is more your style, with a side of rice and beans.
 No matter what the mood is, select your favorite mixture from your spice rack and enjoy.

 Not sure where to start?
 Try making your own spice mixture.
 Here are a few of my personal favorites: